ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/WorkingOnAnHPC.md

 When you finish with an interactive session you can exit it using `exit` or `<ctrl>+d` to end the ssh session, and then again to exit the job allocation.

+Before we exit the interactive session, let's have a look at what the job queue looks like.

 ~~~
 [pjh562@gadi-cpu-clx-1891 ~]$ qstat -u ${USER}